/

 • Give managers a dashboard showing who understands, who needs coaching, and where gaps persist.

-Start with a week of micro-lessons, add a couple of quizzes, and give managers visibility into who needs support.
-Measure, iterate, expand.
+Start with a week of micro-lessons, add a couple of quizzes, and give managers visibility into who needs support — then adjust based on what you see.

 Try Doozy in your workspace →